R-writes-cpp/mazemerise-cpp/README.md

 # Mazemerise-cpp - a maze generator and solver written in C++
 ___
 Mazemerise is a time and memory-efficient maze generator and solver written in C++.
 It contains no external libraries and uses the .pgm image format to output images.
+Info about the program's design can be found in the source code itself, which is thoroughly commented with brief, intuitive explanations.
 Mazemerise is licenced under GNU GPL 3.0.
 ### Examples
 50 x 50:\
 ![An image of a randomly-generated 50 x 50 grid.](examples/50x50.png)